seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **SALANIO**
 The villain Jew with outcries raised the duke,
-Who went with him to search Bassanio’s ship.
+Who went with him to search Bassanio's ship.

 **SALARINO**
 He came too late, the ship was under sail: